Mass testing, empty ICUs: Germany scores early against virus - KVIA

 And there again, Germany has an advantage.

-Italy has 8.6 intensive care unit beds per 100,000 people, according to the Organization for Cooperation and Economic Development.
-By comparison, Germany has 33.9 per 100,000 for a total of about 28,000, a number the government wants to double.
+Italy had 8.6 intensive care unit beds per 100,000 people before the outbreak, according to the Organization for Cooperation and Economic Development.
+By comparison, Germany’s most recent available figure is 33.9 per 100,000, or about 28,000 in total, a number the government wants to double.

 “We are well prepared today, tomorrow and the day after tomorrow,” said Dr. Uwe Janssens, who heads Germany’s Interdisciplinary Association for Intensive Care and Emergency Medicine.